Demiez/jsnad/04_debugging_and_diagnostics/README.md

 ### Used command line flags:

 - `--inspect` or `--inspect-brk` (cause the process to start with an active breakpoint)
+- `--inspect-brk` - breaks on the first line of execution

 ### debugger statement